tortleX3/Post_Fix/README.md

 **JUnit 4** - A library that is used to run the test programs<br>
 **JRE System Library** - This is what allows java to run<br>

 If you are missing any of the above or errors are present in the project, seek help immediately so you can get started on the project right away.
-The project does start with a warning in evaluator.arith.ArithPostFixEvaluator, this is okay.
+The project does start with a warning in **evaluator.arith.ArithPostFixEvaluator**, this is okay.

 ## Part Two: Implementing LinkedStack
 You need to implement a basic stack data structure using a linked list data type internally to allow for an unbounded structure.
-Start by reading the comments in the StackInterface interface.
+Start by reading the comments in the `StackInterface` interface.
 It will provide you with some direction on what each method needs to do.
 Also, it will be helpful to review Chapter 3 to see how a stack works and Chapter 4 to see how to implement a stack using a linked structure.

 **Hint:** It might be useful to write a class called `Node<T>` that supports basic linked node operations.